Forien/foundryvtt-forien-scene-navigator/README.md

 If you are interested in translating my module, simply make a new Pull Request with your changes, or contact me on Discord.

-#### How to translate

-I maintain both English and Polish translation of this module, so you check on those two to see how translation file can look like.

-Order of Localization Strings inside a `.json` file is indifferent.

-Localization file can be either expanded (nested) JSON or flat JSON but **must be** either completely flat, or completely expanded (nested).
-Not partially both.

-##### What is `missing` Folder?

-The `lang/missing/` folder contains files for all languages showing all Localization Strings that are in the Module, but are not covered by that Language.

-## Contact

-If you wish to contact me for any reason, reach me out on Discord using my tag: `Forien#2130`

 ## Support

 If you wish to support me, please consider [becoming my Patreon](https://www.patreon.com/forien) or donating [through Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6P2RRX7HVEMV2&source=url).
 Thanks!

+## Acknowledgements

+* Great thanks to Discord member Voldemalort for help with debugging module in macOS

+## Contact

+If you wish to contact me for any reason, reach me out on Discord using my tag: `Forien#2130`

 ## License